MerkulovDaniil/hse24/homework.md

         d.
 Wolfe Condition
         e.
 Dichotomy

-        Test your modified gradient descent algorithm with the implemented line search conditions on the provided quadratic function.
-Plot the trajectories over iterations for each condition.
-Choose and specify hyperparameters for inexact line search condition.
-Choose and specify the termination criterion.
-Start from the point $x_0 = (-1, 2)^T$.
+        Apply your updated gradient descent algorithm with these line search conditions to the given quadratic function.
+For each condition, plot the iteration trajectories.
+Select and specify the hyperparameters for the inexact line search conditions and define the termination criteria.
+Use the initial point $x_0 = (-1, 2)^T$.

-    1. Compare these 7 methods from the budget perspective.
-Plot the graph of function value from the number of function evaluations for each method on the same graph.
+    1. Compare the seven methods (including the fixed step size and backtracking line search) from the perspective of computational budget.
+Plot a graph showing the function values against the number of function evaluations for each method on the same graph.

-    1. Plot trajectory for another function with the same set of methods
+    1. Plot the trajectory for another function with the same set of methods

         $$
         f(x_1, x_2) =  10(x_2 − x_1^2)^2 + (x_1 − 1)^2
         $$

-        with $x_0 = (-1, 2)^T$.
-You might need to adjust hyperparameters.
+        starting from $x_0 = (-1, 2)^T$.
+It may be necessary to adjust the hyperparameters for this function.

-    1. Plot the same function value from the number of function calls for this experiment.
+    1. For the previous experiment, plot the function value against the number of function calls for each method.

 ### Matrix calculus